 2. Compressive phase

 The second phase corresponds to the closing of the glottis and the supraglottic level in the larynx.
-This is accompanied by significant contraction of the chest wall, diaphragm and pelvic floor, causing a large increase in air pressure within the thorax.
+This is accompanied by a significant contraction of the chest wall, diaphragm, and pelvic floor, causing a large increase in air pressure within the thorax.

 3. Expiratory phase